-BEST PLACE TO SEE INSTALLATION ART - 2007
+BEST PLACE TO SEE INSTALLATION ART Phoenix 2007 - The Icehouse

 Ever since 1990, when co-owner Helen Hestenes converted this former warehouse in downtown Phoenix into a massive 30,000-square-foot art compound, she's given up space in the joint's three main rooms for every type of installation piece imaginable across numerous mediums, from sculpture and video art to interactive and performance-based pieces.